jackrendor/jwlt/README.md

 # Jack WordList Tracker
 jwlt (Jack WordList Tracker) is a wordlist generator inspirited by [crunch](https://sourceforge.net/projects/crunch-wordlist/). jwlt allows you to save your current session while you are generating your wordlist.
-In case your pc turns down, your process closes or other scenario may interrupt the process.
+In case your pc turns down, your process closes or other scenario that may interrupt the process.

 ## Compiling
 To compile the program, you need to execute the `compile.sh` script by running: